chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 ## Creating Terraform Files

 We will be using Terraform to create an identity for an AWS role to assume.
-This step outlines how to create four Terraform configuration files that, together, will produce such an identity.
+This step outlines how to create the Terraform configuration files that, together, will produce such an identity.

+These files are available here: https://github.com/chainguard-dev/platform-examples/tree/main/aws-auth

-To help explain each configuration file's purpose, we will go over what they do and how to create each file one by one.
+To help explain each configuration file's purpose, we will go over what they do one by one.
 First, though, create a directory to hold the Terraform configuration and navigate into it.

 ```sh
 mkdir ~/enforce-aws && cd $_